zeyuxie29/AudioTime/README.md

 [![githubio](https://img.shields.io/badge/GitHub.io-Audio_Samples-blue?logo=Github&style=flat-square)](https://zeyuxie29.github.io/AudioCap-Strong/)

  we present a strongly aligned audio-text dataset, AudioCap-Strong.
- It provides text annotations rich in temporal information such as timestamps, duration, frequency, interval, and ordering, covering almost all aspects of temporal control.
+ It provides text annotations rich in temporal information such as timestamps, duration, frequency, and ordering, covering almost all aspects of temporal control.
  Additionally, we offer a comprehensive test set and evaluation metrics STEAM to assess the temporal control performance of various models.

  ## Dataset